Repeat instruction: Computer models

 The Univac 1103 (1953) includes a repeat instruction (op code mnemonic: RPjnw) which executes the following instruction a fixed number of times, possibly incrementing one or both of the address fields of that instruction.
 This compensates for the architecture's lack of index registers.

 The GE-600/Honeywell 6000 series (1964) supports a single-instruction repeat (RPT), a double-instruction repeat (RPTD), and a linked-list repeat (RPL).

-The x86 ISA, starting with the 8086, includes a series of special-purpose repeat instructions (REP(∅/E/Z/NE/NZ)) which are called "repeat string operation prefixes" and may only be applied to a small number of string instructions (INS, OUTS, MOVS, LODS, STOS, CMPS, SCAS).
+The x86 ISA, starting with the 8086, includes a series of special-purpose repeat instructions (REP(∅/E/Z/NE/NZ)) which are called "repeat string opcode prefixes" and may only be applied to a small number of string instructions (INS, OUTS, MOVS, LODS, STOS, CMPS, SCAS).
 These instructions repeat an operation and decrement a counter until it is zero, or may also stop when a certain condition is met.

 The Texas Instruments TMS320 digital signal processor (1983) includes an instruction for repeating a single-cycle instruction or two single-cycle instruction in parallel (RPT) and an instruction for repeating a block of instructions (RPTC).
 These use special block-repeat counter registers (BRC0, BRC1).

+The Motorola 68010 has a single instruction repeat called "loop mode."
+It accelerates loops consisting of one of 33 loopable instructions (such as MOV) and a DBcc (Decrement/Branch on condition).
+Two instruction opcodes are prefetched and held internally while subsequent memory read/write cycles are only generated for the data operands.